naztronaut/AIIM/README.md

 NeoPixel LED .This was written to work with Windows for now but I will try to add Mac and Linux support.
 I welcome pull requests!
 This does **NOT** utilize any kind of APIs to determine if you are in a meeting.
 No APIs means lower risk for data exposure (I understand there has been a lot of concerns around zoom privacy and security).

-##### How does this work?

-Here's a quick summary of how things work:

-1. Python script is run on a schedule using Task Scheduler which checks for the Zoom or Microsoft Teams processes.
-2. If you are in a meeting, the script makes a REST call to a Raspberry Pi running a Flask app.
-3. Depending on your settings, it'll either turn the GPIO on/off or do some cool things with NeoPixel LEDs.

-Zoom meeting detection works really well.
-However, Microsoft Teams isn't guaranteed.
-The way this script tells if you are in a Teams meeting is by reading the Window Title.
-When you first enter a meeting, the window title is "Meeting | Microsoft Teams" - however, if you switch to chat or activity or any other tab within Teams, the window title changes and DOES NOT change back to "Meeting" even after you go back to your meeting.
-It's very strange.

 ## Demo

 (Coming soon)